-- Elective member of the Spanish Council of State. - Independent Director of Banco Santander. - Independent Director of ENCE. - Member of the Spanish Royal Academy of Doctors. - Former Spanish Minister for the Environment (1996-2000). - Former Chairwoman for Spain and Portugal and former Vice-Chairwoman of Siebel (subsequently acquired by Oracle). - Former legal adviser to the Nuclear Energy Board (currently CIEMAT).
+- President of Banco Pastor. - Vice President of Santander Spain. - Elective Councilor of the State Council of the Kingdom of Spain. - Independent Director of ENCE. - Member of the Spanish Royal Academy of Doctors. - Former Spanish Minister for the Environment (1996-2000). - Former Chairwoman for Spain and Portugal and former Vice-Chairwoman of Siebel (subsequently acquired by Oracle). - Former legal adviser to the Nuclear Energy Board (currently CIEMAT).